fz172/fanfly/_posts/2024-02-14-vs_complete.md

 ### Test fit with rudder

-With the completed VS and Rudder, I temporarily connected them usnig 4 M4 bolts to test movement and bind.
+With the completed VS and Rudder, I temporarily connected them using 4 M4 bolts to test movement and bind.
 They came together very easily, and I did not notice any issue with movement.
 I did not hear or feel any binding either.
 I am extremely happy about the result.

 ![test_rudder](/assets/img/20240214/test_fit_rudder.jpg)